 It came from three local piss heads who’d frozen en-route on their way home from the local pub to watch the spectacle unfold.

-I clambered to my feet and swung my handbag at him and the group of merry men cheered, the way they do when a bar maid drops a glass and it smashes.
-I was spared any flack because I was a ‘loopy’ female, I guess.
+I clambered to my feet and swung my bag at him and the group of merry men cheered, the way they do when a bar maid drops a glass and it smashes.

 ‘Dump him love’ some middle-aged women imparted their wisdom.
 ‘They’re all the same’.

-Chris and horsetails said they were leaving.
+Mark and horsetails said they were leaving.
 He took hold of her hand and they got into her car and sped away.
-‘It’s over.
+‘You’re finished.
 I’m sorry, Mel’.

 No…. don’t… pleeeaaaassse’, I bawled whilst around me, people began falsely diverting themselves, conversations awkwardly resumed and laughter floated above my head.